 By Anuradha Gandhi and Apalka Bareja

 Discrimination based on gender and sexual harassment is widely known to be faced by women everywhere.
-However, this perception does not completely rule out the probabilities of men or even the transgender persons to be on the vulnerable side.
+However, this perception does not completely rule out the probabilities of men or even the transgenders to be on the vulnerable side.
 Though considering that the rate of crimes against women have always been on the rise, the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 (the “POSH Act”) was a step ahead in ensuring safety and to provide protection against sexual harassment of women at workplace and for prevention and redressal of complaints of sexual harassment of women at workplaces.
 The Act per se is one of the major recourse taken by the Indian Legislature in identifying harassment faced by women at workplaces however, notably the Act lacks Gender-neutrality.

 Recognition of Identity of Transgender Persons